Here’s our warm farmhouse fall entryway tour filled with rustic, traditional colors and textures.

-We've not quite lived in this house for a year.
+At the time of writing this post, we’ve not quite lived in this house for a year.
 Actually this time last year, we were busy sorting, purging and packing up our old house.
-My fall decor barely even saw the light of day.
+My fall decor barely even saw the light of day while we moved.

 But this year was a little different for me.
 As I pulled out my fall decor storage totes and brought home a few new goodies from Michaels, I found myself at a bit of a loss as to where to put things.
 Where should I create this vignette?
 How much colorful fall stuff should go where?
 And where should I put the white fall decor that I’ve loved for so long?